A header image of ”Social Impact, Breaking down job market bias & barriers to Help 30M job seekers get hired” page

 Help 30 million people facing barriers in the labor market around the world get hired ― barriers such as education, criminal records, disability, military experiences and others*2

-At Recruit Group, we are committed toward breaking down these biases and barriers through making advancements in our platforms, partnerships, and our own efforts at our organization.
-By increasing access to quality opportunities, we strive to make a positive, equitable and sustainable social impact through connecting people to better work to create better lives.
+At Recruit Group, we are committed to breaking down these biases and barriers by advancing our platforms, partnerships, and our own efforts at our organization.
+By increasing access to quality opportunities, we strive to make a positive, equitable, and sustainable social impact by connecting people to better work to create better lives.

 Criminal Records

-Job seekers with criminal records are over 50% less likely to get a call back or offer.*10
+Job seekers with criminal records are over 50% less likely to get a call back or offer.*8

 Learn more about our initiatives